rdmurphy/never-again/README.md

 `pip install -r requirements.txt`

 If you are running it locally, you can just use `python app.py`.
-If you have [Heroku](http://www.heroku.com) good to go on your machine, there is already a `Procfile` ready for when you shove it up to an instance.
+If you have [Heroku](http://www.heroku.com) good to go on your machine, there is a prepared `Procfile` for when you shove it up to an instance.